briossant/drone-vibe/README.md

     ```bash
     npx serve public
     ```
-    (If you don't have `serve` installed, run `npm install -g serve` first, or use another static server like `python -m http.server` if Python is available, though `serve` is often better for development).
+    (If you don't have `serve` installed, run `npm install -g serve` first, or use another static server).
 5. Open your web browser and navigate to the URL provided by the server (e.g., `http://localhost:3000`).
-6.  **(Note on Procedural Generation):** The current implementation uses a simple placeholder noise function in `ProceduralWorldGenerator.js`.
-For more complex and varied terrain, integrating a proper noise library (like `simplex-noise`, installable via `npm install simplex-noise`) and replacing the placeholder is recommended.

-*(Further instructions on build processes or specific dependencies will be added as needed).*\
+*(TODO: Update screenshots in README to reflect the new menu system)*